Efficient measure of information backflow with a quasistochastic process: Introduction

-In this Letter, we propose a novel measure of non-Markovianity, in particular, information backflow, that requires no optimization component using the framework of {\it quasiprobability representation} (QPR) \cite{ferrie2009framed, ferrie2011quasi}.
-QPR has been gaining popularity as it provides an alternative mathematical formalism of quantum theories that are reminiscent of probability theory but with the appearance of negative values --- widely attributed as the signature of nonclassicality \cite{spekkens2008negativity, veitch2012negative, howard2014contextuality, tan2020negativity, onggadinata2023simulations, onggadinata2024negativity}.
-As such, it has been particularly useful in the study of classical versus quantum theory, identifying resources for quantum advantage, and in general provides new insights about quantum theories.
-Following the latter point, we will further comment on the implication of our non-Markovianity witness in a quantum foundational perspective.
+In this paper, we propose a novel measure of non-Markovianity, in particular, information backflow, that requires no optimization component using the framework of a quasiprobability representation (QPR) \cite{ferrie2009framed, ferrie2011quasi}.
+The QPR has been gaining popularity as it provides an alternative mathematical formalism of quantum theories that is reminiscent of probability theory but with the appearance of negative values, widely attributed as the signature of nonclassicality \cite{spekkens2008negativity, veitch2012negative, howard2014contextuality, tan2020negativity, onggadinata2023simulations, onggadinata2024negativity}.
+As such, it has been particularly useful in the study of classical versus quantum theory, identifying resources for quantum advantage, and in general providing new insights about quantum theories.
+Following the latter point, we will further comment on the implication of our non-Markovianity witness from a quantum foundational perspective.
 We note that previous work \cite{richter2022witnessing} had considered the use of frame representation to develop a new measure.
 However, similar to the previously mentioned measures, it also involves maximizing over all possible pairs of initial states.
-Crucially, their work focuses on studying non-Markovianity in continuous variable system, but here we focus on the discrete case.
+Crucially, that work focused on studying non-Markovianity in continuous-variable systems, but here we focus on the discrete case.